gsarig/ootb-openstreetmap/readme.txt

 No.

-That's the point actually.
+That's the point, actually.
 Just install the plugin and start adding maps.
 Keep in mind, though, that as stated on the [OpenStreetMap Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/), OSM’s own servers are run entirely on donated resources and they have strictly limited capacity.
 Using them on a site with low traffic will probably be fine.
 Nevertheless, you are advised to create an account to [MapBox](https://www.mapbox.com/) and get a free API Key.

 = How do I add a new location? =

-To add a location, left-click on the map for a while, until the cursor transforms from hand to crosshair.
-As long as the cursor is a crosshair, it means that releasing it will drop the marker at that spot.
-That slight delay has been added to prevent you from accidentally add markers all over the place with every click.
+To add a location, left-click on the map for a while, until you see the prompt saying "Release to drop a marker here".
+On browsers that support it, the cursor transforms from hand to crosshair, to make it even more apparent.
+As long as the prompt is visible, it means that releasing the click will drop the marker at that spot.
+That slight delay has been added to prevent you from accidentally adding markers all over the place with every click.

 Alternatively, you can use the map's place search functionality.